vatpac-technology/pilot-resources/docs/flight-planning/routeselection.md

 --8<-- "includes/abbreviations.md"

+If you intend on remaining outside controlled airspace and away from busy areas & major obstacles, you can generally select the route of your choice.
+However, if you are planning to enter CTA or visit a major aerodrome, careful route selection will make it considerably easier for ATC to clear you as requested.

 ## ERSA Preferred Routes
 - Preferred routes from A to B in the list first, then:
 - Use as starting point to exit/enter busy TMAs, then use other route planning to connect the two